General considerations about adaptive trials

 - identify key outcome measures for making trial adaptations;

-- provide justification for choosing adaptation outcomes including when and how they are, assessed;
+- provide justification for choosing adaptation outcomes including when and how they are assessed;

 - researchers should not select adaptation outcomes that are not scientifically meaningful just for the sake of making the adaptive design feasible.